Bruno Tesch: Arrest and investigation

 Both men immediately started lobbying their superiors to let them continue their investigation.
-Freud, who was also a chemist, was adamant that the investigation be allowed to continue.
-He was convinced that Tesch was a major war criminal.
+Freud, who was a chemist himself, was adamant that the investigation be allowed to continue.
 He and Pelican told high command that Tesch's case was the first time they were dealing "not with people directly concerned in the murder or ill-treatment of prisoners or slave workers, but with those who lent their skill and services to facilitating the gruesome work of the concentration camps and so identified themselves with breaches of the laws of war on a wholesale scale."

-High command backed down.
-Tesch was re-arrested on October 6, 1945.
-Freud and Pelican started digging through other files, and found that the firm had a sharp rise in profits in 1942 and 1943, when the mass gassings were at their peak.
-However, they could not find anything suggesting that Tesch, or his employees, knew their product was being used to kill people instead of vermin.
+Their superiors relented, and Tesch was re-arrested on 6 October 1945.
+Freud and Pelican started searching through other files, and found that the firm had a sharp rise in profits in 1942 and 1943, when the mass gassings were at their peak.
+However, they could not find anything suggesting that Tesch or his employees knew their product was being used to kill people.
 Raids of the firm's employees turned up nothing.

 During further questioning, Freud reported that Tesch adopted an attitude of ignorance carried "to an absurdity."
 The questioning of Tesch's deputy executive, Karl Weinbacher, also failed to get any answers.
 Freud reported that Weinbacher was "blindly obedient, has a slow brain", and was "an arrogant man with limited intellect."
 Freud said Weinbacher "was so insolent that special steps had to be taken by the interrogating officer."

-The British administration were soon insisting that the firm needed to resume its fumigating.
+The British administration was soon insisting that the firm needed to resume its fumigating.
 The firm's accountant, Alfred Zaun, was asked to substitute for Tesch.
-He agreed, but said he needed written authorization from Tesch.
-Freud and Pelican, becoming desperate, organized a meeting with hidden microphones, hoping that Tesch might incriminate himself.
+He agreed, but said he needed written authorisation from Tesch.
+Freud and Pelican, becoming desperate, organised a meeting with hidden microphones, hoping that Tesch might incriminate himself.
 However, he and Zaun whispered to each other quietly enough that the microphones did not pick up anything.

 After the meeting, Zaun was interrogated.
 Officials told him the room was bugged and bluffed that they had overheard everything.
 Zaun panicked and admitted that the firm had sold Zyklon B to concentration camps.
 He said he had records to prove the sales, but claimed he did not know their purpose.
 While searching through the new documents, Freud came across some other documents discussing a "training course" delivered by Tesch to SS personnel at Sachsenhausen in January 1941.
 The names of several SS men were listed.
 All of them were low-ranking.